Featured image of post [DIY Fix for Winter Wall Condensation #1] Dew on the Wall? My First Encounter with the Cold Draft

 [DIY Fix for Winter Wall Condensation #1] Dew on the Wall?
 My First Encounter with the Cold Draft

-1. Finding the Culprit: Cold air was leaking through gaps in the insulation (Isopink) where the outer wall meets the corner, causing condensation due to the temperature difference.
+1. The culprit: Cold air was leaking through a gap in the insulation (Isopink) at the corner where the outer wall meets the frame, causing condensation.

 Hunting Down the ‘Cold Draft’

-After stripping back the wallpaper and gypsum board to reveal the pink insulation (Isopink) underneath, I discovered a few critical facts.
+After stripping back the wallpaper and gypsum board to reveal the pink insulation (Isopink) underneath, a few things became clear.

 Identifying the draft source

-• Urethane Foam (2 Cans, 7,440 KRW): Purchased as a 2-pack from Coupang.
-I used one full can for this specific repair.
+• Urethane Foam (2 Cans, 7,440 KRW): Bought as a 2-pack on Coupang.
+Used one full can for this repair.

-• Heavy-Duty Cutter Knife: Used for cutting and removing the gypsum board, as well as trimming the cured foam later.
+• Heavy-Duty Cutter Knife: For cutting out the gypsum board and later trimming the cured foam.

-• Daiso Wood Filler/Putty (Ogon Bond, 2,000 KRW): A budget-friendly repair filler.
-Used to smooth over the mesh tape for a flush finish.
+• Daiso Filler (Ogon Bond, 2,000 KRW): A cheap filler from Daiso, used over the mesh tape to level the surface.

 Project supplies